10-Day Stay Food As Medicine Recipes

 10. Add 1 t. salt and cook 30 minutes more.

-11. Add more or less water - this can be made into a soup or a bean dish that could be used in tacos or tortillas.
+11. Add more or less water—this can be made into a soup or a bean dish that can be used in tacos or tortillas.

 12. Taste for salt - add more salt

-14. Serve with a garnish of thinly sliced green onions, or sprig of parsley
+14. Serve with a garnish of thinly sliced green onions or a sprig of parsley

 Colorful Vegetable Dish

-Emphasize colorful vegetables – make your plate look like a rainbow!
-A micronutrient rich colorful mix of vegetables will supply the body with a large variety of phytochemicals/nutrients that are antioxidants, anti-inflammatory, support the immune system and reproductive function, aid detoxification, brain health and more.
+Emphasize colorful vegetables—make your plate look like a rainbow!
+A micronutrient-rich, colorful mix of vegetables will supply the body with a wide variety of phytochemicals/nutrients that are antioxidants, anti-inflammatory, support immune and reproductive function, aid detoxification, support brain health, and more.
 The more deeply pigmented the vegetable, the greater the benefits.
-Consider eating thirty different plant foods in a week – this is really not hard considering all the wonderful options we have.
-The key is to not repeat the same vegetables day after day.
+Consider eating thirty different plant foods in a week – this is really not hard, considering all the wonderful options we have.
+The key is not to repeat the same vegetables day after day.

 Water Saute with Green Bean, Carrots, Yellow Squash, Celery & Green Onion